haioco/k8s-installer/README.md

 worker2 VM - OS = Ubuntu 20.04 - 2Core CPU - 2GB Memory - 20GB HDD - (eth0 : 192.168.1.201) - Hostname worker2)

 worker3 VM - OS = Ubuntu 20.04 - 2Core CPU - 2GB Memory - 20GB HDD - (eth0 : 192.168.1.202) - Hostname worker3)

+you can have any number of workers or masters at the begin of this state. ip addresses and dhcp config may be changed base on your situation.